 Figures 1c and 1d contain the unadjusted and adjusted results for women.
 These differ in two key ways from those for men.
 First, returns to education are systematically larger for women, a finding that has also been reported in other Canadian studies such as Ferrer and Riddell (2002).
-For example, the adjusted wage premium associated with a university BA was 45 percent for women in 1980 versus 32 percent for men.
-In 2005, the comparable BA-HS adjusted differentials were 51 percent and 40 percent.
-Second, compared to those for men, adjusted education wage differentials among women were more stable over the period 1980-2000, though they did widen considerably between 2000 and 2005.
-Another noteworthy feature of Figure 1c is that unadjusted education wage differentials were relatively stable over the period considered by Burbidge, Magee, and Robb (2002), as was the case for men.
+For example, the adjusted wage premium associated with a university BA was 45% for women in 1980 versus 32% for men.
+In 2005 the comparable BA - HS adjusted differentials were 51% and 40%.
+Second, compared to those for men, adjusted education wage differentials among women were more stable over the period 1980 to 2000, though they did widen considerably between 2000 and 2005.
+Another noteworthy feature of Figure 1c is that un-adjusted education wage differentials were relatively stable over the period considered by Burbidge et al. (2002), as was the case for men.

-The largest increase is that for the BA-HS wage differential, which grows by 6 percentage points from 45 percent to 51 percent.
-The earnings premium associated with a post-secondary diploma rises by 3 percentage points (from 12 percent to 15 percent), as does the premium associated with a postgraduate or professional educational program.
-At the bottom of the education distribution, the adjusted gap between high school dropouts and graduates is stable at around 20 percent over the period 1980-2000, before widening to 25 percent in 2005.
+The largest increase is that for the BA - HS wage differential, which grows by 6 percentage points from 45% to 51%.
+The earnings premium associated with a post-secondary diploma rises by 3 percentage points (from 12% to 15%), as does the premium associated with a post-graduate or professional educational program.
+At the bottom of the education distribution, the adjusted gap between high school dropouts and graduates is stable at around 20% over the period 1980 to 2000, before widening to 25% in 2005.

-Because the increases in female education wage differentials have been more modest than those for males, some convergence between the returns to education for men and women has taken place between 1980 and 2005.
-Nonetheless, at the end of our sample period, the returns to education remain significantly larger for women than men.
+Because the increases in female education wage differentials have been more modest than those for males, some convergence between the returns to education of men and women has taken place between 1980 and 2005.
+Nonetheless, at the end of our sample period the returns to education remain significantly larger for women than men.